 (U) Executive Order 13526, Section 3.3(c), authorizes the NRO Director to recommend certain file series of NRO records for exemption from automatic declassification.
 The series in question invariably contain classified information falling into one or more of the nine exemption categories specified in Section 3.3(b).
-A list of exempted Records Control Schedule (RCS) item numbers is contained in the NRO Review and Redaction Resource Binder, published separately.
+A list of exempted Records Control Schedule (RCS) item numbers is contained in the NRO IMSO/IRRG Internal SharePoint Site.
 For detailed information regarding NRO exempted file series, see the NRO File Series Exemption Plan submitted by the DNRO to the Information Security Oversight Office (ISOO) on 7 Oct 2010, subsequently approved by the Information Security Classification Appeals Panel (ISCAP) on 27 Dec 2010.